1 Person in Critical Condition After Shooting at Hyde Park House of Robert Mugabe’s Son

 • The South African Police Service (SAPS) rushed to the scene of a shooting that happened in Hyde Park, Gauteng, on 19 February 2026

-• The shooting took place at the house of Robert Mugabe's son, and the motive behind the shooting remains unknown
+• The shooting took place at the house of Robert Mugabe's son, and it happened allegedly due to an argument

-• One person was shot and is in critical condition as the police continue to investigate the active crime scene
+• One person was shot and is in critical condition as the police arrested Chatunga Bellarmine Mugabe for allegedly shooting a security guard

 Tebogo Mokwena, Briefly News’ Deputy Head of the Current Affairs desk, South Africa, covered a range of criminal activities, including cash-in-transit heists, kidnappings, taxi violence, shootings, police investigations, police shootouts, and court cases at Daily Sun for over three years.